-The Most Monolingual Country in the World
+Is the UK the Most Monolingual Country in the World?

 Is the UK in danger of becoming one of the most monolingual countries in the world?
 Reports have often suggested that we are the worst country in Europe to learn other languages but does this make us one of the most monolingual nations?

-Top 5 Monolingual Countries in Europe
+What are the Top 5 Monolingual Countries in Europe?

 UK – 35.2%